myrfy001/blog.ideawand.com/source/_drafts/writing-a-shared-library-using-rust-and-using-it-in-golang.md

 	// you can replace the following two lines using s.into_raw_parts()
 	// s.into_raw_parts() internally use ManuallyDrop too
-	// I use ManuallyDrop explicit here to show you how memory is managed let s = ManuallyDrop::new(s);
+	// I use ManuallyDrop explicit here to show you how memory is managed
+  // The reason why we need to return the ptr, len and cap is that we need them
+	// to rebuild the String header, we need to rebuild the string header to
+	// free memory.
+	let s = ManuallyDrop::new(s);
 	(my_slice, s.as_ptr(), s.len(), s.capacity())
 }